Daenecompass/document-assembly/README.md

 ```
     unsafe_distance(Defendant) [y/n]:
 ```
-After answering the question with 'y', 'n' or only <enter>, the variable value should be entered:
+After answering the question with 'y', 'n' or only &lt;enter&gt;, the variable value should be entered:
 ```
     Defendant:
 ```